PranavMin/tott-top8-gen/README.md

-# Top 8 Graphic Generator
 [![Netlify Status](https://api.netlify.com/api/v1/badges/41e0ce8e-11b0-4eef-977a-e57b4128308a/deploy-status)](https://app.netlify.com/projects/toolofthetavern/deploys)

+# Tool of the Tavern

-This project is a web-based tool designed to generate "Top 8" graphics for esports tournaments, particularly for games like Super Smash Bros.
-Melee.
-It allows users to input tournament results, select characters for each player, and then generate a shareable image.
+This project is a web-based tool designed to speed up the creation of Talk of the Tavern, a weekly newsletter for Melee @ Abbey Tavern, a San Francisco Melee local (start.gg/abbey).
+It allows users to input tournament results, select characters for each player, and then generate a shareable Top 8 graphic.
 Additionally, it includes an experimental image filter section to apply HSL adjustments and background removal to images.

-## Live Demo

-You can try out the live application here: https://toolofthetavern.netlify.app/

 ## Features